 “Yes, Captain,” Lieutenant Black replied.
 The Captain nodded.

 The Company hustled into formation, split into neat little bricks by Platoon.
 With their reinforcements they were now at full strength, sixty men per platoon.
-Kirk felt an intense wave of deja vu– it felt exactly like training.
+Kirk felt an intense wave of deja vu– the whole experience felt exactly like training.
 He didn’t like it.
 Standing next to strangers in his platoon made him uneasy.
-The Captain slowly walked to the front of the Company.
+The captain slowly walked to the front of the Company.